5 Things You Can Do to Prevent RV Plumbing Problems

 This is why it is important to use cleaning products that will disinfect safely and not harm the toilet or any parts of your plumbing system.

-Spic N Span liquid or PIne Sol both are good to use for this purpose, but you need to rinse them thoroughly after use because they will get sticky if you just let them dry after applying them.
+Spic N Span liquid or PIne Sol both are good to use for this purpose, but you need to rinse these products thoroughly after use because they will get sticky if you fail to do so.

 If you live or travel in a cold climate, you must take steps to protect your pipes and hoses from freezing and breaking.